 “There are a lot of Arab women in the worlds of science and innovation that focus solely on their personal lives or their scientific knowledge alone.
 I would like to tell all of them that you can do both.
 You don’t have to choose!” says the natural-born leader, Sarah Aboerjaib SoS season 12 participants who recognizes the important role women play in the field of STEM.

 A graduate from Kuwait University’s Electrical Engineering program, she wielded her expertise and skills as a versatile contract engineer at Kuwait National Petroleum Company, as comfortable dealing with finance as she is with engineering.
-“I always took a liking to this kind of career.
-After all, it encompasses leadership with science and tests all my abilities every day.”

 The one constant in her life is her willingness to help the people around her, especially if it involves using her scientific acumen to look after their health.
 Her engineering expertise enabled her to gather a team, collaborate with to develop her senior bachelor’s project focusing on the biomedical field, and bring it to Stars of Science Season 12!